ejallier/angular4-bundle/README.md

 further modules.
 As a result, you only have to `import { ... } from "rxjs/Rx"` to get the entire feature set.

-Loading individual `Rx` modules are not supported.
+Loading individual `Rx` modules is not supported.
 For example, the following is not supported:

 ~~~~~~~~ {.js}